Jonah Hex: Powers and abilities

 In most of his stories, Jonah Hex displays no supernatural or superhuman powers; however, he does possess some exceptional abilities, acquired through a combination of talent and training.

 Despite being blind in his right eye on account of his disfigurement, Hex is an outstanding marksman who rarely misses his target, having been trained by the legendary Windy Taylor.
 He is extremely fast on the draw and can be seen in many stories gunning down multiple foes before any of them can get off a shot, and can wield two guns at the same time with equal proficiency.
-He is also a resourceful combatant, often relying on stealth, tricks, and improvised weapons and traps to defeat enemies, similar to fellow DC comics character Deathstroke (who is also blind in his right eye).
+He is also a resourceful combatant, often relying on stealth, tricks, and improvised weapons and traps to defeat enemies, similar to DC comics character Deathstroke (who is also blind in his right eye).
 His reflexes are strong enough that he has proven to be faster on the draw than both Wild Bill Hickok and Batman.
 Already an experienced horseman, Hex became an expert at driving various motor vehicles during his time in the 21st century.

 In the DC Universe, he is known as having almost superhuman-levels of skill and marksmanship with 19th-century weapons, such as revolvers and double-barrel shotguns.
 After Jonah Hex is transported to the future in Hex, he acquires a pair of Ruger Blackhawk .357 Magnums, largely because they are single action revolvers of the kind that he's familiar with.
 Even with such outdated weapons, he still manages to outshoot foes armed with more modern weaponry.

 Hex is an exceptional tracker, able to follow trails several days old through rain and mud in spite of his quarry's best efforts to cover their tracks.
 He possesses a keen danger sense which warns him of ambushes and traps.
-This is not a supernatural ability, but rather an instinct honed through years of experience as a bounty hunter and by fighting enemies much more powerful and deadlier than himself.
+This is not a supernatural ability, but rather an instinct honed through years of experience as a bounty-hunter and by fighting enemies much more powerful and deadlier than himself.
 Hex is also extremely tough and has been known to continue fighting even after suffering torture or severe injury.